Service Committee: Expanding the Neighborhood

 - Students at the HRC can serve at Waco's Waco Family Medicine to help connect patients to legal services--thus engaging in a holistic view of medicine, community life, and public health.

 - The HRC has a deep commitment to the people of Central and South America.
 The HRC has committed to focusing our spring break mission trip on the people of these regions, whether an international trip in which students travel with faculty and staff to do research and service with the people of Guatemala or a domestic service-learning trip to San Antonio to work with Refugees.
 The goal of this ongoing project is to support and empathize with the people of Central and South America through supportive partnerships with local or international organizations.

 Through these initiatives, we hope to extend the work of the HRC beyond the four physical floors of the Honors Residential College buildings into the Waco community and beyond to the rest of the world.

-As a part of this initiative, the Honors Residential College has partnered with Orphan's Heart,an international childcare program dedicated to providing “Christ-centered services to orphans and other children and families in need throughout the developing world in order to meet their physical, spiritual, emotional and medical needs” (Orphan’s Heart Mission Statement).
+As a part of this initiative, the Honors Residential College partnered with Orphan's Heart in 2017,an international childcare program dedicated to providing “Christ-centered services to orphans and other children and families in need throughout the developing world in order to meet their physical, spiritual, emotional and medical needs” (Orphan’s Heart Mission Statement).

 In 2018, the HRC formed a partnership with Potter's House, an organization that strives to "walk alongside the poor in Guatemala" (Potter's House Mission Statement).
 A team of Honors Residential College residents went on a spring break mission trip with Potter’s House during spring break of 2018 to Guatemala City, Guatemala.